onedata/onedata-documentation/docs/user-guide/web-file-browser.md

-Brings up an editor of [Quality of Service][31] (QoS) requirements defined for the selected file(s), which are used to automatically manage the file data replication according to logical rules.
+Brings up an editor of [Quality of Service][31] (QoS) requirements defined for the selected file(s), which are used to automatically manage the replication of file data according to logical rules.

 The rules can be put down using a visual block-based expression editor.
-These rules are evaluated against the QoS parameters assigned to different supporting storages in order to determine where the replicas should be stored.
+These rules are evaluated against the QoS parameters assigned to different supporting storage backends in order to determine where the replicas should be stored.

 ![screen-feature-qos-visual][]

-Below the requirement, there is information what storages match the requirement and an action that copies the expression in textual form, to be reused when creating a new requirement or using the [REST API][33].
+Below the requirement, there is information what storage backends match the requirement and an action that copies the expression in textual form, to be reused when creating a new requirement or using the [REST API][33].

 ![screen-feature-qos-visual-match][]